Basic help on using HeidiSQL

 This document aims to give users some basic help to get started with HeidiSQL.
 Over the years, the feature list has grown longer and longer.
 So, especially new users sometimes don't know where to look at for particular things.
 In such cases, you can watch out here for a first help.
 If you don't find what you're looking for, please register in the forum and post a question.

 HeidiSQL runs fine on Windows 10 and 11 (and on Windows 7 + 8 with some minor issues).
 Running HeidiSQL on Wine is currently quite unstable.

 Connecting to a server

 HeidiSQL is a so called client application, only usable when you have some server available.
-So, make sure you have some MariaDB, MySQL, MS SQL or PostgreSQL server to connect to.
+So, make sure you have some MariaDB, MySQL, MS SQL, PostgreSQL server or SQLite database file to connect to.

 A simple setup is to have a MariaDB server installed on localhost (equivalent to the special IP address 127.0.0.1).
 In HeidiSQL's session manager, you click on the "New" button to create a new connection, and most default settings are already set for you, except from the password, which is mostly not an empty one on a newly installed MariaDB server:

 You can organize your stored sessions in folders.
 To create a folder, click the dropdown arrow on the "New" button, then click "Folder in root folder" or "Folder in selected folder".
 Once you have a folder, you can create connections in it, or drag existing connections into that folder.

-Setting up a SSH tunnel connection to MariaDB/MySQL
+Setting up a SSH tunnel connection to MariaDB/MySQL/PostgreSQL